 General

 The strain analysis should be based on the conservative assumption that the pipeline is flexible and forced to deform like the ground deformation without taking into account soil structure interaction effects.
-The soil motion is idealised as a sinusoidal wave with the wave amplitude dw, the apparent shear wave velocity Vapp, which may be assumed equal to 1000 m/s according to prEN 1998-5:2022, 11.2.2 (8), in the absence of site-specific studies, and the wave length a as given in Formula (8.1).
+The soil motion is idealised as a sinusoidal wave with the wave amplitude dw, the apparent shear wave velocity Vapp, which may be assumed equal to 1000 m/s according to EN 1998-5:—4, 11.2.2 (8), in the absence of site-specific studies, and the wave length a as given in Formula (8.1).

 u(x,t)= dW sin2πλat-xVapp (8.1)

-The maximum strains and curvatures for the decisive angles θw between the direction of wave propagation x’ and the pipeline axis x may be calculated according to prEN 1998-5:2022, Table H.2, if the apparent shear wave velocity is increased by a factor of 2 for the axial strains due to S-waves, and the curvature by a factor of 1,6 due to P-waves (Figure 8.2).
+The maximum strains and curvatures for the decisive angles θw between the direction of wave propagation x’ and the pipeline axis x may be calculated according to EN 1998-5:—4, Table H.2, if the apparent shear wave velocity is increased by a factor of 2 for the axial strains due to S-waves, and the curvature by a factor of 1,6 due to P-waves (Figure 8.2).

 Figure 8.2 — Wave propagation along the pipeline